 The FDA gave marketing authorization for the device in early June 2021.

-“This device will help many kids get diagnosed earlier and filter out some who don’t have to be on a long waiting list to see a specialist, getting all kids on the right path to care sooner,” said Thompson Autism Center at CHOC clinical director Dr. Tom Megerian, a principal investigator of the study, the successful outcome of which was necessary for the device to gain FDA authorization.
+“This device will help many kids get diagnosed earlier and filter out some who don’t have to be on a long waiting list to see a specialist, getting all kids on the right path to care sooner,” said Thompson Autism and Neurodevelopmental Center at CHOC clinical director Dr. Tom Megerian, a principal investigator of the study, the successful outcome of which was necessary for the device to gain FDA authorization.

 An arduous process

 Currently, pediatricians refer most children with suspected developmental delay to specialists to diagnose and prescribe treatment.
 This often results in children and families facing an arduous process, forcing families to wait months or even years before their child receives an initial diagnosis and can start life-changing therapy.

 Canvas Dx is positioned to fundamentally change this reality by enabling primary care doctors to definitely rule out or diagnose ASD in many children and quickly identify those who require further specialist evaluation, thereby reducing wait times to diagnosis and allowing early interventions to begin during a critical neurodevelopmental window, Cognoa officials say.
 Early intervention has shown to improve lifelong outcomes for children and their families.

 Dr. Sharief Taraman, the division chief of neurology at CHOC, led the development of CanvasDx as Cognoa’s chief medical officer.
 Other CHOC doctors participated in the pivotal study conducted at 14 sites in six states including Dr. Jonathan Romain, neuropsychologist, Dr. Marc Lerner, developmental pediatrician, and Dr. Sailaja Golla, pediatric neurologist.